moggieuk/Happy-Hare/README.md

 > **Note** Happy Hare allows for easy change of loading/unloading sequence even during a print!
 If you have a toolhead sensor, it can interesting, for example, to switch between extruder homing and toolhead sensor homing.
 Each you intend to do this make sure you set both `toolhead_extruder_to_nozzle` and `toolhead_sensor_to_nozzle` distances.
 As an example, in my setup of Revo & Clockwork 2, the distances are 72mm or 62mm respectively.
 The difference in these two distances is also used in the logic for exiting the extruder to make exit fast and noise free.

 </details>

+### Advanced customized sequence (gcode macros)
+An experimental option is available for users with customized MMU's or for wanting even more control that exposes the loading and unloading sequences as gcode macros.
+This is a complex setup and requires knowlege of the state machine kept by Happy Hare.
+For the adventurous, the details are [documented here](doc/gcode_customization.md)

 <br>